-- Closing—the meeting during which the seller is paid and the house is yours.
+- Closing—this is the meeting during which the seller is paid and the house becomes yours.

 If you’re working with a real estate agency, an agent will make sure all the steps are completed in a timely fashion.
 This is the best option for most buyers, especially first-time buyers.

-When you make an offer on a house, your agent will enter the anticipated closing date, based on how long she thinks it will take to complete the above steps.
-When the seller accepts your offer (usually within 72 hours), your agent and the agent representing the seller start working to complete all the steps before the closing date.
+The first step to buying a home is to make an offer to the seller.
+At this point, your agent will enter the anticipated closing date, based on how long she thinks it will take to complete the above steps.
+When the seller accepts your offer (usually within 72 hours), your agent and the agent representing the seller work to complete the steps before the closing date.

-Different types of loans affect how long it takes to close.
+The type of mortgage loan the buyer is getting affects how long it takes to close.

 - Conventional loan: If you have good credit, a solid work history, and a down payment, your lender will probably suggest a conventional loan.
 This type of loan is usually issued locally, and if everything goes as planned, you’ll get the keys to your house in 30 days.